sayakpaul/stable-diffusion-keras-ft/README.md

 # Fine-tuning Stable Diffusion using Keras

 This repository provides code for fine-tuning [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) in Keras.
 It is adapted from this [script by Hugging Face](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image.py).
 The pre-trained model used for fine-tuning comes from [KerasCV](https://github.com/keras-team/keras-cv/tree/master/keras_cv/models/stable_diffusion).
 To know about the original model check out [this documentation](https://huggingface.co/CompVis/stable-diffusion-v1-4).
+For more detail on how to fine tune using LoRA, you can refer to this [Medium blog]().

 **The code provided in this repository is for research purposes only**.
 Please check out [this section](https://github.com/keras-team/keras-cv/tree/master/keras_cv/models/stable_diffusion#uses) to know more about the potential use cases and limitations.